edenhaus/esphome-extraflame/README.md

 Custom component for EspHome to control your extraflame oven.

 **I will not anwser to mails, written about this project!!
-A issue can be read from anyone and a mail is only between two people.
+A issue can be read from anyone and a mail is only between two people.**
-I don't know why only germans are writting mails, but the question is always the same: I'm already using this component and I will improve it when I have time.**

 I will describe here only the software part.
 The wiring with the board can be done in different ways.
 Some are described [here](https://k3a.me/ir-controller-for-pellet-stove-with-micronova-controller-stufe-e-pellet-aria-ir-telecomando/)